-During project execution, the GRM will be disclosed and communicated with stakeholders via the NRPB's Website, LinkedIn and Facebook Pages and other forms of social media previously mentioned.
-Billboards will also be erected at strategic locations with the GRM's and NRPB contact information, which are available on the website.
+During project preparation, The NRPB GRM was disclosed and communicated with stakeholders via the NRPB's Website, Linked In and Facebook Pages and other forms of social media previously mentioned.
+Billboards will be erected during project execution, at strategic locations with the GRM's and NRPB contact information, which are available on the website.
 Other forms of media will be utilized as necessary, to include print media, flyers and radio talk shows.
 The Communications Team will work in collaboration with the Safeguards Team in this regard.